 A personalized napkin with your first name embroidered on it

-To get embroidered napkins with your first name on them, a word or even a little nickname, you’ll need to add our EMBROIDERY OPTION—Embroidered napkin with Name to your cart.
+To get embroidered napkins with your first name on them, a word or even a little nickname, you can also reach out to me and we’ll decide on the ideal font and thread colour for your project.

 Tell us about your personalized napkin project!